There is a MUCH simpler way…

 1 ½ cups breadcrumbs, ½ cup grated Parmesan cheese, ⅓ cup olive oil, ¼ cup parsley, 2 cloves garlic, ½ teaspoon lemon zest, ½ teaspoon salt, ½ teaspoon black pepper

 • Place the stuffed artichokes in a large Dutch oven or baking dish and then fill up with water until it reaches the level of the first leaves.
-Cover with a lid (or a piece of aluminum foil if using a dish) and bake in the preheated oven for 40-45 minutes, or until the artichoke is tender and the breadcrumbs are golden brown.
+Cover with a lid (or a piece of aluminum foil if using a dish) and bake in the preheated oven for 45-50 minutes, or until the artichoke is tender and the breadcrumbs are golden brown.
+(They might take closer to 1 hour if you have really large artichokes!)

 • Serve immediately with a sprinkle of parsley and Parmesan cheese.